 If you are affected by hypotension it is advisable to regularly read your blood pressure and to long-term monitor the development of your values.

-Tip: Download Cora to keep track of your blood pressure values and improve your heart health through actionable lifestyle recommendations.
+Tip: Download Cora Health to keep track of your blood pressure values and improve your heart health through actionable lifestyle recommendations.

 What causes low blood pressure?